Bader-Idris/Docker_projects/README.md

 after it's built in server machine, in postMan we create a new request with server_ip_address. `http://255.255.255.255/api/v1` port isn't important, because it's on default 80.

+> 🔴 IMPORTANT: to persist variables, make it run each time os starts, by placing it in a startup file, as: `/etc/profile` or `/etc/environment` 🔴

 ### 4:18:57 Pushing changes the hard way

 It'll be working well, but how to push out changes to prod server!

-firstly, he uses the git approach, adding to staging area then committing then adding to remote repo! and in the prod server: gill pull,{what about rebase and merge!?🤔}
+> firstly, he uses the git approach, adding to staging area then committing then adding to remote repo! and in the prod server: **git pull**

 Now, because it's the prod one, it'll not use changes as with nodemon do with dev one! `{syncing the code}`